tothbalintjanos/prettifier/website/docs/about.md

 title: About
 ---

-Prettifier is a GitHub bot that keeps your code base consistently formatted in all situations.
+Prettifier is a GitHub bot that keeps your codebase consistently formatted in all situations.
 It works fully automatically.
-Everytime someone pushes a commit that contains unformatted content to GitHub, Prettifier fixes it.
+Every time someone pushes a commit that contains unformatted content to GitHub, Prettifier fixes it.

 ## Unprotected branches